 An intrepid entrepreneur and a socially conscious industrialist, Dr. Singh has built a $310 million Technology Campus on the Delaware River in Camden, NJ to create much needed employment in one of America’s poorest cities.
 Thanks to the steady stream of design innovations, Holtec is widely held to be pre-eminent in management of used nuclear fuel.

-In the academic realm, over the years, Dr Singh has taught numerous graduate level courses, published over 70 technical papers, authored several books & monographs, and contributed to the creation of a number of national codes and standards for equipment and system design.
+In his early career, Dr. Singh taught numerous graduate level and continuing education courses, published 70 technical papers, authored numerous books and monographs, and contributed to the creation of several national codes and standards for equipment and system design.

-Dr. Singh is a Fellow of the American Society of Mechanical Engineers and a member of the American Nuclear Society.
-He is a member of the University of Pennsylvania’s board of Trustees, where he served from 2009-2017, and a member of the University’s Board of Overseers for the School of Engineering and Applied Science (2005-).
-In addition, he serves on the board of the Nuclear Energy Institute (1998- ), Cooper Health System (2013-present).
+He is currently an Emeritus member of the University of Pennsylvania’s board of Trustees, where he served from 2009-2017, and a member of the University’s Board of Overseers for the School of Engineering and Applied Science (2005-present).
+In addition, he serves on the Board of the Nuclear Energy Institute (1998-present), and the Cooper Health System (2013-present).
 He is also a Director of the Washington, DC-based Atlantic Council and a member of the “National Investment Council” that advises the President of Ukraine.
-He chairs the KPS Foundation (2001- ), a charitable Singh family foundation whose signature contribution to the advancement of science is the completion of the “Krishna P. Singh Center for Nanotechnology” at the University of Pennsylvania in Philadelphia in 2013.
+He chairs the KPS Foundation (2001-present), a charitable Singh family foundation whose signature contribution to the advancement of science is the completion of the “Krishna P. Singh Center for Nanotechnology” at the University of Pennsylvania in Philadelphia in 2013.
 The KPS Foundation is also active in improving child literacy and public sanitation in India.